marcohefti/request-network-api-client-ts/docs/ARCHITECTURE.md

 - Rate limit telemetry (surfacing headers or events for observability).
 - Retry policy customization (pluggable strategies).
 - Optional caching layer for currency routes.
-- React hooks live in `packages/request-react` but should reuse shared modules.
+- React hooks and UI components can be built on top of this library by reusing shared modules.
 - Extend webhook coverage once Request publishes the remaining event identifiers (partial/refunded lifecycle, additional headers) and update the spec/fixtures accordingly.

 ---